GoogleCloudPlatform/community/tutorials/dlp-hybrid-inspect/index.md

 ## Create a database

 For this demonstration, you need to have data running in one or more databases that have a JDBC driver available.
-You can use this script to inspect a database running virtually anywhere (on or off cloud).
+You can use this script to inspect a database running almost anywhere (in the cloud or not).
 The database does not need to be located in the same place as where you run the script, but the script must have network access to the database host.
-This script has drivers and examples for MySQL, PostgreSQL, and MS SQL Server.
-You may need to update the [`pom.xml` file](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/dlp-hybrid-inspect/pom.xml) to include the appropriate JDBC client if you are scanning different data sources.
+This script has drivers and examples for MySQL, PostgreSQL, and Microsoft SQL Server.
+You might need to update the
+[`pom.xml` file](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/dlp-hybrid-inspect/pom.xml)
+to include the appropriate JDBC client if you are scanning different data sources.